acanbay/apricot/README.md

 ```
 The default value for **path** is the file path of the script.

 By using the getBeam function as below, beam shape and phase space graphs are created.
+The Beam Position graph gives the beam's length in the x and y axes relative to the z axis (not rms).
 ```py
 getBeam(Beam, path, tag)
 ```